SoftUni-Internal/interactive-content/EN/08-XML-Processing/02-jaxb.md

 JAXBContext jaxbContext = JAXBContext.newInstance(object.getClass());
 ```

 The **JAXBContext** object is used for **XML manipulations**.

 It provides an abstraction for managing XML/Java binding information.

-`JAXBContext.newInstance(object.getClass())` creates an instance of JAXBContext and `object.getClass()` is the class that you want to export or import, for example User, Address, Employee.
+`JAXBContext.newInstance(object.getClass())` creates an instance of JAXBContext.

+`object.getClass()` is the class that you want to export or import, for example User, Address, Employee.

 [/slide]